neelbandiwadekar08-hub/Work-Tracker/README.md

 - How to describe a problem clearly enough for AI to solve it
 - How a browser can save your data on your device without needing a server
-- How a single file can be a complete, working application
 - How to publish anything online for free using GitHub Pages

 ---